mun-lang/book/src/ch02-01-values-and-types.md

 > NOTE: Although the above works, as of version 0.2, Mun is not yet very good at
 >type inferencing.
 This will be improved in the future.

-### Scalar types

-A scalar type represents a single value.
-Mun has three primary scalar types: integers, floating-point numbers, Booleans.

-#### Integer types
+### Integer types

-An *integer* is a number without a fractional component.
-Table 2-1 shows the built-in integer types in Mun.
-Each variant in the Signed and Unsigned columns (for example, `i16`) can be used to declare the type of an integer value.
+An integer is a number without a decimal part.
+Mun supports *signed* and *unsigned* integers.
+Signed integers also store a sign which means they can either be positive or negative.
+Unsigned integer types can only represent positive numbers.
+All integer types also have an explicit size.
+Signed integers can store any number from -(2<sup>n - 1</sup>) to 2<sup>n - 1</sup> - 1 inclusive, where *n* is the number of bits that the type uses.
+An `i8` can store numbers from -(2<sup>7</sup>) to 2<sup>7</sup> - 1 or -128, 127.
+Unsigned integers can store numbers from 0 to 2<sup>n</sup> - 1, so an `u8` can store
+numbers from 0 to 2<sup>8</sup> -1, or 0 to 255.
+Table 2-1 shows the built-in integer
+types that Mun supports.

 <span class="caption">Table 2-1: Integer Types in Mun</span>